WarriorKingBob/Thogs_Vehicles_Fixed/README.md

+# !Warning!
+Delete the entire portion for "drugdealer" from gear_itemgroups.json in ThogsThings if you are using Bright nights versions newer than 10/30 Nightly build.
+As outlined here: https://github.com/cataclysmbnteam/Cataclysm-BN/pull/5635, The updates changes "drugdealer" from itemgroup to collection.
+Loading the mod without removing the code WILL crash your game!
+We can only wait for the original author Thog to fix this, as I don't know how to.

 # Thogs_Vehicles_Fixed
 Mod for CDDA-BN, adding a huge variety of aircraft, watercraft, and ground-based vehicles of both the military and civilian variety, ranging from compact urban cars to gyrocopters, experimental military aircraft, and a litany of new solar and alternatively powered options.
 This version mostly fixes bugs from caninmyham's original mod.